 - Each condensate drain must be trapped separately using a J-Trap or field supplied loop.
-After individually trapping the condensate lines, it is acceptable to combine the drains. - There must always be a drain attached to the collector at the outlet of the secondary heat exchanger. - There must always be a drain at the lowest point of the venting system.
+After individually trapping the condensate lines, it is acceptable to combine the drains. - There must always be a drain attached to the collector at the outlet of the secondary heat exchanger. - There must always be a drain at the outlet of the inducer assembly. - There must always be a drain at the lowest point of the venting system.
 NOTE: If using a condensate pump, the furnace drain line must be installed above the pumps water line.